Theodosia Noel1

 Sophia Zouche was the daughter of Sir Edward Zouche.1 She married, firstly, Edward Cecil, 1st Viscount Wimbledon, son of Thomas Cecil, 1st Earl of Exeter and Dorothy Neville, in September 1635.
 She married, secondly, Sir Robert King, son of Sir John King and Catherine Drury, after 1639.1 She died on 12 November 1691.

 Her married name became Cecil.
-As a result of her marriage, Sophia Zouche was styled as Dowager Viscountess Wimbledon on 16 November 1638.2 From after 1639, her married name became King.1
+After her marriage, Sophia Zouche was styled as Dowager Viscountess Wimbledon on 16 November 1638.2 From after 1639, her married name became King.1

 Child of Sophia Zouche and Sir Robert King